 - They offer ideal opportunities for cooperative-group instruction, classroom discussions and debates, purposeful follow-up writing, and much more.

 Of course, the next question becomes “How can we make sure that students are informed about what’s going on around the world?”
 Like most things in life, the best way to do that is through practice.
-And right now, teachers have that once-every-four-years “teachable moment” to capitalize on teaching about elections and the election process, current issues, the importance of making informed decisions, and the significance of voting.
-Let’s face it: the ongoing presidential campaign is a golden opportunity for social studies teachers to bring real-world events to lessons about the election process.

-The Golden Opportunity of the Presidential Campaign
+The Golden Opportunity of a Campaign

 Thomas Jefferson once said, “If we are to guard against ignorance and remain free, it is the responsibility of every American to be informed.”
 I think we can all agree that for children to become competent lifelong learners, they must learn how to use nonfiction materials – current events – to expand their knowledge base, solve problems, and make decisions.
 But where does one start?